-27.1 No team may use more than one chassis per driver during the Championship.
+27.1 Spare chassis are not permitted.
+No driver may use more than one chassis at the same Event.

-Except for the survival cell, as governed by the following paragraph, and the engine, which is governed by Section 28, any part of the car may be changed at any time during the Event.
+Except for the survival cell, as governed by the following paragraph, and the engine, which is governed by Article 28, any part of the car may be changed at any time during the Event.

 The survival cell may only be changed during the Championship if the Technical Delegate and Race Director are satisfied that a change is necessary due to crash damage or material/structural failure.
 The decision of the Technical Delegate and Race Director in this matter cannot be protested by Competitors.
 Following the change, the complete car must then be re-presented for scrutineering.
-The replacement survival cell must be used for the remainder of the Championship.
 Any damaged survival cell must be repaired and certified by the manufacturer or their designated service representative before it can be eligible for further use.